Last Updated on June 30, 2022 by Kathryn Donangelo

 - Green onions

-To reheat the Eggs Benedict Bake place in the oven until warm.
+To reheat, place the casserole in the oven until warm.
 To reheat the hollandaise sauce place in the microwave for 15-30 second intervals, stirring occasionally until cooked through.

 LOOKING FOR OTHER BREAKFAST OR BRUNCH RECIPES?
 TRY THESE!

 - Triple Berry French Toast Bake (made with Hawaiian bread)